-10 Reasons I Love Being an HR Professional
+10 Reasons Why I Love Being an HR Professional

-There are a lot of different things to do and see with HR as a profession and career.
-My career has allowed me to see different parts of the world and meet a ton of new people/cultures — and I’ve got to touch different areas of HR along the way.
+There are a lot of different things to do and see when HR is your profession.
+My career has allowed me to see different parts of the world, meet a ton of new people, and explore different cultures.
+Along the way, I’ve been exposed to various areas of HR.

-It may not always be the day that I had planned when I went into the office, but I love the “x” factor of not knowing exactly what my day will bring and all the surprises (both good and bad, and most times its the former) that come my way.
-I thrive in that ambiguity — and I know that many of you do! 🙂
+I love the “x” factor of not knowing exactly what my day will bring.
+All the surprises that come my way can be good and bad, but they’re mostly good.
+I thrive in that ambiguity, and I know that many of you do too! 🙂

 8. Continuous Improvement

-The spirit of HR pros is always about improvement and how to make things better — whether we’re talking about development, recruiting talent, developing benefit plans, looking at new HR tech.tools or making HR processes more efficient, its an area where we are always looking at raising the bar and taking people or processes to the next level.
+The spirit of HR professionals is always about improvement and how to make things better whether we’re talking about training, recruiting talent, developing benefit plans, looking at new HR tech tools or making HR processes more efficient.
+We are always looking at raising the bar and taking people or processes to the next level.

-Our profession is not static– where dealing largely with people or systems/programs that will impact people.
-And people are dynamic.
-Whether we’re talking about new legislation, change in corporate direction, a company re-org, taking on new HR vendors, or expanding into new regions or locations there is a element of taking what we know and applying it to another situation or scenario.
+Our profession is not static: we’re dealing largely with people or systems/programs that will impact people, and people are dynamic.
+Whether we’re talking about new legislation, change in corporate direction, a company reorganization, taking on new HR vendors, or expanding into new regions or locations, there is a element of taking what we know and applying it to another situation or scenario.

-I’m the kind of person that needs to understand that what I’m doing is something that fits into the bigger picture.
-Its one of the things that I find rewarding in my work.
-I not be making or closing the sales calls, but I can see how work that we do as HR professionals enables employees and the overall company to reach company objectives.
+I’m a person who needs to understand how what I’m doing fits into the bigger picture.
+Its one of the things I find rewarding in my work.
+I may not be making or closing sales calls, but I can see how the work we do as HR professionals enables employees and the overall organization to reach company objectives.

-Kind of goes without saying — we all get this one right?
+It kind of goes without saying, but I love helping others — we all get this one right?
 In HR, there are tons of ways of doing it too! 🙂

-Some of you wonder why this is on the list and why its number two.
-Innovation isn’t something that many people connect with HR — but I do.
-Innovation to me is like “out of the box thinking” kicked up a bit.
-So much of the people, process, and tool strategy that we put in place an implement as HR professionals is not only innovative, but also creative.
-When working on a project or initiative, think about all the requirements, stakeholders, budget/time constraints etc that you have to consider to have a successful implementation that process, program, or project.
-Can’t speak for you, but in my worlds (yes I know its plural ;)) I’ve had to come up with some solutions that will meet all those needs and requirements — its generally not something that I can get “off the shelf” — and that’s where the innovation comes in.
+Some of you may wonder why this is on the list and why it is number two.
+Innovation isn’t something that many people connect with HR, but I do.
+Innovation to me is like “out of the box thinking,” but kicked up a bit.
+So much of the HR strategy that we put in place for people, process, and tools is not only innovative, but also creative.
+When working on a project or initiative, think about all the requirements, stakeholders, budget/time constraints, etc., that you need to consider to have a successful implementation.
+I can’t speak for you, but in my work I’ve had to come up with some solutions that will meet all those needs and requirements.
+I generally can’t use solutions that are “off the shelf,” and that’s where the innovation comes in.
 I love coming up with new solutions to problems.

-I heard something once years ago — basically, HR people like to hang out with other HR people.
-There is probably some ring of truth to that because many of my friends (at least ones that I met after college) work in HR. 🙂 Aside from the friendships that I have formed — I find that I am constantly inspired by other people in the space — whether they are thought leaders or colleagues I enjoy the people that I working and collaborating with other HR folks.
+I heard something once years ago: HR people like to hang out with other HR people.
+There is probably some ring of truth to that because many of my friends, at least ones I met after college, work in HR.
+Aside from the friendships I’ve formed, I find that I am constantly inspired by other people in the space, whether they are thought leaders or colleagues.